Lord-Of-Junk/Aeternum--Game/Canvas_View/README.txt

-This directory contains the "controller" files for the Model-View-Controller scheme of the Aeternus game.
+This directory contains the "controller" files for the Model-View-Controller scheme of the Aeternum game.

 I am currently studying a few HTML5 Canvas "Game Engines" that are featured in some of the best HTML5 Canvas books.